 - Do I understand what the project is?

 I also had fun creating a silly little game.
-It started out as a really basic version of Snake.
+It started as a basic version of Snake.
 I decided to open it up to the broader development community for collaboration.
-So, I made a few issues on GitHub, describing the features I wanted, then tagged them with #hacktoberfest to help other developers easily discover the project.
+So, I made a few issues on GitHub, describing the features I wanted, then tagged them with #hacktoberfest to help other developers discover the project.
 I was amazed to see how many people had contributed to the game.
-In total, sixteen different people added some cool features, like music, sound effects, animation, and performance improvements.
+In total, sixteen different people added some features, like music, sound effects, animation, and performance improvements.

 Underbelly sponsored a raffle for our hack night attendees, with the grand prize being a Nintendo Switch Lite!
 Raffle tickets were awarded based on attendance, as well as Hacktoberfest contributions.
 We created a small script to make the raffle drawing a little bit more suspenseful.
-Of course, there’s also the beloved limited edition Hacktoberfest t-shirt that DigitalOcean awards those who complete the challenge (submit four pull-requests during October).
+Of course, there’s also a limited edition Hacktoberfest t-shirt that DigitalOcean awards those who complete the challenge (submit four pull-requests during October).
 Developers love swag, and this is a great way to help encourage involvement in open source software.